mitsuba-renderer/drjit/src/python/docstr.rst

           thread_id=[0, 0, 1, 1, 1], i=[0, 1, 0, 1, 2]

-       The example above runs a symbolic loop twice in parallel: the first thread runs for for 2 iterations, and the second runs for 3 iterations.
+       The example above runs a symbolic loop twice in parallel: the first thread runs for 2 iterations, and the second runs for 3 iterations.
 The loop prints the iteration counter ``i``, which then leads to the output ``[0, 1, 0, 1, 2]`` where the first two entries are produced by the first thread, and the trailing three belong to the second thread.
 The ``thread_id`` output